lockss/lockss-rtd-manual/docs/index.rst

    ---------------------

    Is LOCKSS 2.0-alpha5 vulnerable to CVE-2021-44228 ("Log4Shell")?
-      No, **but** it is affected by additional Log4j 2.x vulnerabilities discovered after the original 2021-12-17 release of LOCKSS 2.0.51-alpha5.
+      Only LOCKSS 2.0.51-alpha5 and the custom Solr and OpenWayback containers it included are affected; LOCKSS 2.0.52-alpha5 and later are not affected.
 See :doc:`/appendix/security`.

    I have an existing classic LOCKSS system (version 1.x).
 Can I upgrade to LOCKSS 2.0-alpha5?
       The LOCKSS 2.0-alpha5 release is a technology preview which we are excited to share with the community for testing purposes.
 It is not yet possible to convert from a classic LOCKSS system (e.g. version 1.75.8) to a LOCKSS 2.0 system for production purposes.